Monday, February 6, 2023

 It is generally standard operating procedure when dealing with an artist, particularly one signed to a major record label, for a producer to be asked to sign a contract to transfer any claim the producer might have in the sound recording copyright to the artist or the label in exchange for an advance and royalties.
 Producers generally earn revenues from advances and royalties paid for the sale of the sound recording (and may also earn mechanical royalties and performance monies under circumstances where the producer is also deemed a co-author of the musical composition).
 In addition, the producer should earn income from all use and exploitation of the record just as the artist does, whether from synchronization licenses for film, TV and video game use, but also from social media and from streaming services like YouTube and Spotify.
 In the absence of paperwork concerning the producer’s work in the studio and the producer’s share of income, then the producer and artist may be deemed to be joint owners of the sound recording copyright and the issue is then how to divide the revenues that may arise from the use and exploitation of the recording.

-A simple contract may not necessarily require extensive involvement by lawyers.
-A contract can be as basic as an invoice, a receipt or a letter describing the details of your arrangement which is signed by both parties to the agreement: who is paying how much, and for what.
-However, at the end of the day, if you believe in yourself and your talents, give yourself the benefit of the doubt, and invest in good legal representation - all the successful producers do.
+At the end of the day, if you believe in yourself and your talents, give yourself the benefit of the doubt, and invest in good legal representation - all the successful producers do.
 Your lawyer can "translate" the deal and explain its terms to you, and then help negotiate more favorable terms for you as appropriate.
 My advice: never sign anything - other than an autograph - without having your entertainment lawyer review it first.

 Wallace Collins is an entertainment and intellectual property lawyer.
 He was a recording artist for Epic Records before graduating Fordham Law School.
 Tel: (212) 661-3656; www.wallacecollins.com